Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The signature ride, Dolphin Plunge, features slides that shoot riders through a pool of Dolphins.
 For the real adrenalin junkies the most fast paced ride of all is the Ihu Breakway Falls, a watery free-fall drop slide.
 Whether you're after relaxation or adrenalin, SeaWorld's Aquatica is great fun for the whole family.
 The park is open daily all year-round, but opening and closing times do change according to season.

-The John F. Kennedy Space Centre at Cape Canaveral, 46 miles (74km) southeast of Orlando on Florida's east coast, is one place in the state where fact is just as entertaining as fiction.
+The John F. Kennedy Space Center at Cape Canaveral, 46 miles (74km) southeast of Orlando on Florida's east coast, is one place in the state where fact is just as entertaining as fiction.
 Visitors to the centre follow the story of NASA's exploration of space through interactive exhibits, movies, and tours.
-Guests can tour a full-size replica of the space shuttle 'Explorer', walk through a giant model of a module from the International Space Station, and view films about Mars and the Pathfinder exploration.
-They can also explore historic authentic rockets, like that piloted by pioneer astronaut, John Glenn, and marvel at the Apollo/Saturn Centre, which houses all the artefacts from the historic moon landing.
+Guests can tour a full-size replica of the space shuttle 'Explorer', walk through a giant model of the International Space Station module, and view films about Mars and the Pathfinder exploration.
+They can also explore historic authentic rockets, like that piloted by pioneer astronaut John Glenn, and marvel at the Apollo/Saturn Centre, which houses all the artefacts from the historic moon landing.
 The Space Center requires several hours to fully appreciate.
 On the same site is the Merritt Island National Wildlife Refuge, established on the land NASA did not require for its space operations.
 The 220-square-mile (570 sq km) refuge contains more endangered species than any other wildlife refuge in the US, including the southern bald eagle and Atlantic loggerhead turtle.
 Be sure not to miss the US Astronaut Hall of Fame, in the nearby town of Titusville, as you leave the area.

 Discovery Cove is an exquisite tropical island paradise.
 In recent years, Discovery Cove has supplanted its sister park, SeaWorld, as the premier marine theme park in the state of Florida, but the competition remains steep and many travellers choose to visit both.
 What makes the experience of visiting Discovery Cove so unique is the level of interaction that it offers: guests can swim with bottlenose dolphins, snorkel alongside a coral reef teeming with exotic fish, unwind on pristine sandy beaches, and hand-feed tropical birds in a free-flight aviary.
 It is even possible to wade in the welcoming Freshwater Oasis, coming face-to-face with playful otters and curious marmosets in the lush landscaping.
 The combination of relaxation and adventure is glorious.